 Approved by the Veterans Administration to participate in the "Yellow Ribbon" program.

 Authorized under federal law by the Department of Homeland Security - U.S. Immigration and Customs Enforcement (DHS-USCIS-SEVP) as an eligible institution for the Student and Exchange Visitor Information System (SEVIS) to enroll non-immigrant students.

 An articulation agreement with another institution of higher education permits students enrolled in certain associate degree programs to transfer credits into specific degree programs at the University.

-The University has articulation agreement with the following institutions:
+The University has an articulation agreement with the following institutions of higher education:

-Harrisburg Area Community College Mon Valley Career & Technical Center Community College of Baltimore County Lebanon County Career & Technical Center Lehigh Carbon Community College Reading Muhlenberg Career & Technical Center Hussian College, School of Art Cumberland Perry Area Vocational Technical School
+Harrisburg Area Community College Community College of Baltimore County Hussian College, School of Art